Gamble Montessori High Moving to Larger, Renovated Home

-When completed, the school will have new heating, cooling and ventilation systems; new electrical wiring; new windows; new restrooms; new kitchen and lunchroom; new fire alarm system; new public-address system; new security system; and architectural improvements.
-Gamble Montessori will also be piloting the new district standard for technology, including sound enhancements and fast internet speeds.
+When completed, the building will have new heating, cooling and ventilation systems; new electrical wiring; new windows; new restrooms; new kitchen and lunchroom; new fire alarm system; new public-address system; new security system; and architectural improvements.
+Gamble Montessori High also will be piloting the district's new standard for technology, including sound enhancements and fast Internet speeds.

-In addition, Gamble will be gaining high-school sized sports facilities, including a gymnasium.
+In addition, Gamble will gain high-school-sized sports facilities, including a gymnasium.

 To meet increased demand for Montessori junior high and high school classrooms, CPS planned a second Montessori high school program.
-In fall of 2005, our program began with two 7th grade classes in the basement of Dater Montessori in Westwood, and was planned to expand by one grade level each subsequent year until the program was a full 7-12 school.
+In Fall 2005, Gamble's program began with two 7th-grade classes in the basement of Dater Montessori elementary school in Westwood and was expanded by one grade level each year until the program was a full 7-12 school.

-In August 2007, with the program including grades 7-9, it was moved to a swing space in the old Jacobs Center and was officially christened Westside Montessori High School.
+In August 2007, with the program including grades 7-9, it moved to swing space in the Jacobs Center and was renamed Westside Montessori High School.

-In January of 2011, the our school’s Local School Decision-Making Committee voted to reflect the heritage of the school’s planned permanent home in Westwood by renaming the school James N. Gamble Montessori High School.
-James N. Gamble was a Westwood native and renowned businessman, inventor and philanthropist, cofounded the Procter & Gamble Company.
+In January 2011, the school's Local School Decision-Making Committee voted to reflect the heritage of the school’s planned permanent home in Westwood by renaming the school James N. Gamble Montessori High School.
+James Gamble, a Westwood resident and renowned businessman, inventor and philanthropist, cofounded the Procter & Gamble Company.